 Fees and funding

-Studying at University is one of the most significant investments you will ever make and financing your studies may seem daunting at first.
-Help is at hand; the University will provide all the support you need to take control of your finances.
+Studying at University is one of the most significant investments you will ever make.
+Financing your studies may seem daunting at first, but help is at hand.
+The University will provide all the support you need to take control of your finances.

-The two main costs you will face as an undergraduate student are tuition fees and living costs.
+The two main costs you will face as an undergraduate student are tuition fees and living expenses.